dopadream/ClaySurgeonMod/README.md

 # Clay Surgeon Overhaul

-This mod completely replaces the Barber's model with an overhauled model I made from scratch in blender and applied a clay shader to.
+This mod completely replaces the Barber's model with a new design I made from scratch in blender that I applied a clay shader to.
 It should hopefully meet the standards of Lethal Company's roster (subjectively) better. \
-The animations have also been completely remade.
-There are also custom proximity ambience sounds that I made in FL Studio.
+The animations have also been completely remade, and it adds a new proximity based ambient sound with a volume slider.

-This mod also depends on BarberFixes/VentSpawnFix as I have also tweaked the spawning mechanics of the Barber to both add it to the list of infestations that can happen as well.
+This mod also depends on BarberFixes/VentSpawnFix as I have also tweaked the spawning mechanics of the Barber to both add it to the list of infestations that can happen as well as making it spawn in pairs of 2 with a cap of 8.
 Everything is configurable.

-By default, the Clay Surgeon's acceleration will increase at a curve, increasing more during the start of the day and less near the end.
-This is also configurable.

-Clay Surgeons spawn in pairs (again, by default), if you see one, keep your eyes peeled!
+The Clay Surgeon's movement acceleration will increase at a curve, increasing more during the start of the day and less near the end.
+Clay Surgeons also spawn in pairs, if you see one, keep your eyes peeled!
 If you're having trouble, turn on ``drumrollFromAll`` in BarberFixes' config!
+All of this is configurable!

 There's also a custom bestiary entry, be sure to check that out!